Chaitra-Sinnur/BI-360-AtliQ-Hardware/README.md

-# Business Insights 360 - AtliQ Hardware
+# 📊 Business Insights 360 - AtliQ Hardware
 AtliQ Hardware is a consumer goods electronics company having operations in various countries.
 Their business is growing rapidly and they still rely on excel files for data analytics.
 Excel files are hard to consume and not effective in generating insights.
 Also due to the lack of effective analytics the company faced a major loss in Latin America.
 The Business Insights 360 report provides comprehensive insights across key departments such as Finance, Sales, Marketing, Supply Chain, Product Development, and Executive Management at AtliQ Hardware.

+Check out the interactive dashboard  [BI 360](https://rb.gy/51nju0)

 Below is an overview of the project

 ***